marcvhoof/PYNQ_GenesysZU/README.md

 ```

 ## A few things that might be relevant to you
-- I use make -j4; however that does give some errors in need of a restart of make.
-I do think it is a bit faster.
+- make -j is not viable
 - Only Pynq-Z2 is necessary for building the toolchain.
 It is also necessary for other boards.
 So leave it in.
 - If you need the HDMI license, make sure you enable it beforehand - as it stops the building process.